Memory Pegs

 Ten – den.

-You walk into the lion’s den and there is an old-fashioned maiden churning butter in the traditional way. she smiles at you and offers you some to try.
+You walk into the lion’s den and there is an old-fashioned maiden churning butter in the traditional way.
+A cow stands behind her.
+The maiden smiles at you and offers you some butter to try.

 Close your eyes, engage your imagination, and visualize this now